InfinitumForm/cf-geoplugin/readme.txt

 = On uninstall =

-When you choose to uninstall the Geo Controller plugin, it's important to be aware that all data associated with the plugin will be permanently deleted from your WordPress installation.
-This includes the plugin's setup, license, and any other changes that you have made using the plugin.
-The plugin will clean everything from your database, and this process is irreversible, meaning that you will not be able to retrieve or restore any of the data that was generated by the plugin.
-So before you proceed with the uninstallation, it's important to make sure that you have a backup of any important data that you want to keep, or you have an alternative way to store the data.
+When you uninstall the Geo Controller plugin, all associated data, including setup, license, and changes, will be permanently deleted from your WordPress installation.
+This process is irreversible, so ensure you have backups of any important data before proceeding.

 == Frequently Asked Questions ==